-This subject is offered in conjunction with the Faculty of Veterinary and Agricultural Sciences who have created a comprehensive online resource with further information at http://fvas.unimelb.edu.au/opoh
+This subject is offered in conjunction with the Faculty of Veterinary and Agricultural Sciences.
+Find out more here: http://fvas.unimelb.edu.au/opoh

 Drugs That Shape Society (UNIB20008)

-Drugs that Shape Society is a compelling story of drugs that provides insight to us as individuals and as a society.
-Drugs impact our lives in many different ways.
-Social responses to their use have shaped our laws, the health system, commerce and foreign policy.
+This subject is a compelling story of drugs that provides insight to us as individuals and as a society.
+Drugs impact our lives in many ways and social responses to their use have shaped our laws, the health system, commerce and foreign policy.
 Using a case-study approach, students will explore the scientific, social, historical and legal issues associated with alcohol, opiates, tobacco, penicillin and thalidomide.

 Global Health, Security & Sustainability (UNIB30002)

 Global Health, Security & Sustainability is an exciting subject that explores the root causes of disease, poverty, injustice and inequity that exist in the world today.
 Students are encouraged to draw on disciplines in law, arts, engineering, economics, biosciences and medicine to explore and understand the depth, complexity and multi dimensionality of current global health challenges.